alicialawjy/suade-report-API/README.md

 ### III.
 Run flask app
     ```
+    cd app
     python3 -m flask run
     ```

 ## Example of using the API
 Key in the date as a query in the url:

     ```
     http://127.0.0.1:5000/get_summary?date=2019-08-01
     ```